rtaibah/jekyll-blog/_posts/blog/2008-06-25-top-20-geek-epitaphs.md

+---

-title: 20 Great Geek Epitaphs
+title: "20 Great Geek Epitaphs"
 author: rami
+layout: linuxologist
+permalink: /2008/06/25/top-20-geek-epitaphs
+categories: [Blog]
+tags: [humour, geek]
-excerpt: 'What would the best geek epitaph be?.
+summary: 'What would the best geek epitaph be?.
 This immediately caught my attention as the question posed is fertile for for outrageous humor, witty comments, and downright geeky cheekiness.
 Here are some beaming examples:'

-permalink: top-20-geek-epitaphs
-tags: Humour, Geek
+---

 Recently [Martin](http://www.matusiak.eu/numerodix/blog//) shared with me a Reddit comment thread titled [What would the best geek epitaph be?](http://www.reddit.com/info/6ofbu/comments/).
 This immediately caught my attention, as the question posed is fertile for outrageous humor, witty comments, and downright geeky cheekiness.
 Here are some beaming examples:

-**"Goodbye World"** ; coders start out their programming careers with the "[Hello world](http://en.wikipedia.org/wiki/Hello_world_program)" program, it's only appropriate for them to end it with this one!
+**"Goodbye World";** coders start out their programming careers with the "[Hello world](http://en.wikipedia.org/wiki/Hello_world_program)" program, it's only appropriate for them to end it with this one!

 **"Respawn in 10...
 9...
 8..."**; for the geek gamers out there